rusty duck

 Territory

-If it’s not one thing, it’s another.
+If itโs not one thing, itโs another.

-It might be the bird I’d found sitting on top of the electric gate.
-The one that had acquired a surprised expression when I’d pushed the button inside the car and the gate had started to swing…
+As Mike walked back to the house the pheasant followed him, all the way down the steps.
+It then stopped at the bottom.
+As if guarding the way back up.
+I donโt think it’s Ptolemy.
+His โpatchโ seems to go south, from the house down to the river.
+This new pheasant seemed unwilling to go that way.
+It might be the bird Iโd found sitting on top of the electric gate.
+The one that had acquired a surprised expression when Iโd pushed the remote control button inside the car and the gate had started to swing..

-We wondered if it could be Mike’s red jacket that set it off.
+We wondered if it could be Mikeโs red jacket that set it off.
 But yesterday the pheasant attacked me too.
 And I was wearing my Barbour.
+I reckoned I could outsmart it, going up to the garage the long way via the drive, but the pheasant has that route covered too.
+We are cornered.

 That group of branches, stuck in the ground next to the steps?

-Defensive weaponry, standing ready for the next action packed ascent.
+Defensive weaponry.
+Standing ready for the next action packed ascent.

 I’m sorry to say I laughed out loud at your misfortune so I apologise.
 It was the sinking of the beak into the jeans that got me.
 Anyway, I hope you manage to defeat the enemy soon! x